• Traction control warning light on

 • Ford F-150

-Check with your vehicle manufacturer for brake system warranty coverage.
+Check with the vehicle manufacturer for warranty coverage on TCS components.

 • Engine running

-The brake pressure sensor is typically located near the master cylinder in the engine bay.
+The TCS Valve 2 is typically located near the ABS module, often in the engine bay.

-A: After repairs, use an OBD-II scanner to clear the code.
-If the issue persists, the code will return.
+A: You can use an OBD-II scanner to clear the code, but it's important to fix the underlying issue first.